SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 ---
 layout: post
-title: FDA Considers COVID-19 Boosters
+title: FDA Considers COVID-19 Boosters for Pfizer Comirnaty
 tags: COVID Math MathInTheNews PharmaAndBiotech SomebodyAskedMe Statistics
 comments: true
 ---

-Today the FDA's Vaccines and Related Biological Products Advisory Committee meets to review the Pfizer/BioNTech application for 3rd dose boosters of their COVID-19 vaccine.
+Today the FDA's Vaccines and Related Biological Products Advisory Committee meets to review the Pfizer/BioNTech application for 3rd dose boosters of their COVID-19 vaccine, Comirnaty.
 Opinion is divided, so there will be some arguing.
 I'm makin' popcorn.